 - La Grotta, Montepulciano.
 High end Tuscan cuisine next door to San Biagio, great location good food easy parking.

 - La Porta, Montichiello.
 This is another sweet town to explore in conjunction with dinner and La Porta is a restaurant with good reputation locally.

 - Zenzero, Lucignano.
-Newly opened and appreciated by our guests.
 A more substantial town to wander, Lucignano also has a superb gelateria so maybe skip dessert and go seek it out…